 The main difference between LinkedIn posts and articles is length.
 While posts are limited to 1,300 characters, articles offer space for up to 125,000 characters.
 The feature allows companies to post directly to LinkedIn, sharing similar content to what they would on their website’s blog or in a publication.

 Second, posting one article on both LinkedIn and your blog reaches a wider audience without harming search engine optimization (SEO).
-Google appears to recognize the website version as the original and doesn’t penalize having a copy on a social network.
+Google appears to recognise the website version as the original and doesn’t penalise having a copy on a social network.
 Having valuable content for prospects and customers on both sites can increase your brand’s credibility and follower count.

-To maximize the potential reach and impact of your LinkedIn article, consider the following strategies:
+To maximise the potential reach and impact of your LinkedIn article, consider the following strategies: